WASHINGTON (Reuters) - Astronomers have spotted a strange new solar system with small “puffy” planets packed in close orbit to their sun.

 No telescope is powerful enough to directly visualize a planet orbiting another star.
 Instead, scientists use indirect means to find them.

-In this case, the flickering light suggests a system of at least six planets, spinning rapidly around the star.
-One is orbiting farther out that the other five but they all appear to be made mostly of gas and orbiting in a very flat, circular plane.
+In the latest discovery, the flickering light suggests a system of at least six planets, spinning rapidly around the star.
+One is orbiting farther out than the other five but they all appear to be made mostly of gas and orbiting in a very flat, circular plane.